You are here

 The cost to submit an application is USD $70.00.
 You may request a fee waiver by submitting a letter with your application explaining why you are requesting the waiver, accompanied by a letter of support from your secondary school college/guidance counselor or head of school.

-Testing: All testing requirements needed to apply to Lehigh can be found in the Application Toolbox.
-Please note, all test requirements must be completed by December 2012 to ensure that we receive the official results in time to review your application.
-The scores of exams taken after January 1, 2013, may not be received in time to be considered when applications are reviewed by the Admissions Committee.
+TESTING: All testing requirements needed to apply to Lehigh can be found in the Application Toolbox.
+To ensure full consideration of your latest test results, please submit them to Lehigh before the application deadline.
+Exam results submitted after the application deadline may not be received in time to be considered when applications are reviewed by the Admissions Committee.
+Please plan accordingly so that you register and complete the exams with sufficient time for: the testing agency to score your exam, you to request the testing agency submit those results to Lehigh University; and Lehigh to process the results before reviewing your application.
 Official score reports should be sent to Lehigh by the testing agency.
 Emailed, faxed and photocopied scores are not official and will not be accepted.

 Lehigh grants advanced placement and credit for the SAT II Chemistry examination if completed with a score of 750 or higher and for SAT II modern language examinations if completed with scores of 600 or higher.